mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

    redistribution based on custom data.
 Users can upload their own dataset containing specific values for each NUTS2 region.

-   - **How It works:** Users upload a file containing the NUTS2 codes along with the corresponding values from which $N_{trade}$ will be proportionally redistributed (e.g., consumption data).
+   - **How it works:** Users upload a file containing the NUTS2 codes along with the corresponding values from which $N_{trade}$ will be proportionally redistributed (e.g., consumption data).
 The application will then use this custom dataset to redistribute the $N_{trade_i}$ value for a country $i$ to its respective NUTS2 regions $k$ proportionally